 Cats are predatory animals that are hardwired to hunt, stalk, and pounce.
 In the wild, they spend a significant amount of time looking for food, climbing trees, and exploring their surroundings.
 Domestic cats, on the other hand, often lead a sedentary lifestyle and lack opportunities to engage in these natural behaviors.

 This lack of stimulation can lead to boredom and behavioral issues such as aggression, depression, and destructive behavior.
-Providing your cat with mental stimulation is essential for fulfilling their natural instincts and preventing these problems.
+Mental stimulation for cats is essential for fulfilling their natural instincts and preventing these problems.
 So, let’s explore the top reasons why mental stimulation is crucial for your cat’s happiness and health.

 The 5 Reasons Why Mental Stimulation Is Important for Cats